HER MAJESTY A494

 Official No: 93115 Port Number and Year: 12th in Aberdeen,1899 (A494)

 3rd in Milford, 1930

-Description: Iron side trawler; steam screw, coal burning.
-Ketch rigged: mizzen sail.
+Description: Iron side trawler; steam paddle, coal burning.
+Ketch rigged: mizzen sail

 Registered in Milford: 20 Jan 1930

 Built: 1887 by Head & Riley, Hull (Yard no. 22)

 Tonnage: 142.21 grt 58.66 net.

 Length / breadth / depth (feet): 100.2 / 20 / 10.9